rchastain/eschecs/README.md

 [uos](https://github.com/fredvs/uos) is a collection of audio libraries with united procedures by Fred van Stappen.

+Thanks to John Bennett and to Norbert Raimund Leisner for the Moustique logo.
+It's a picture of the Farman F455 Moustique.

 ## V. Author

 *Eschecs* is a Pascal program by Roland Chastain.